Deadlines for the Programme-PRe-Phase for the winter semester 2022

 A completed Programme-PRe-Phase is valid for 6 semesters, subject to a general change in the admission requirements.
 After that, you must complete the Programme-PRe-Phase again.

 You are treated the same as someone who is not yet studying at all.
 You have to participate in the Programme-PRe-Phase in order to get a study place.

-Please enquire immediately at the Admissions Office about the additional procedural steps required.
-Please note the longer processing times.
+Enquire the Admissions Office about the additional procedural steps.
+Please also note the longer processing times.

 Unfortunately, no deadline extension is possible during the admission procedure or the study-PRe-phase.
 Likewise, there is no "second chance" at the same procedure.
 You can participate again in the following procedure.